 Once you've checked this information, you're ready to create a CMS claim form.

 1. Go to the Client Billing page.
-You can access it from the Client Profile page.
-You can also reach the Client Billing page from the session flyout on the calendar.
+You can access it from the Client Overview page.
+You can also reach the Client Billing page from the session flyout window on the calendar.

 2. Once you're on the Client Billing page, set the date range for the sessions you would like to include on the claim form.
-For example if you want all session in July, set the date range to 7/1/2016 to 7/31/2016.
+For example, if you want all session in May you should set the date range to 5/1/2018 to 5/31/2018.

 3. Click the blue +Create button and select Claim/CMS1500.

 4) This will open up an editable form with all the CMS fields.